 How to Use AdaptiBar To Maximize Your Results:

 They recommend taking a set of questions and using their powerful benchmarking and analytical tool to find your weaknesses.
-I created this infographic to show exactly how they recommend you study.
-If you want to download a pdf copy, you can click here.

 - Step 1: Outline Studying

 Read each one of your outlines prior to taking the course so you understand the content.

 - Step 2: Conduct an Initial Assessment Using their Platform